MaxHalford/maxhalford.github.io/content/blog/weighted-sampling-without-replacement.md

 4.19 µs ± 223 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)
 ```

 As you can see, the pure Python implementation is roughly 17 times faster.
-You might say that numpy is at a disavantage because it first has to cast the provided Python lists to numpy arrays.
+You might say that numpy is at a disadvantage because it first has to cast the provided Python lists to numpy arrays.
 In fact that doesn't matter too much.

 **numpy.random.choice with arrays**